bogind/30DayMapChallenge/README.md

 ## Map 28 - The Earth is not flat

-Map showing a globe create using the tutorial from [QGIS Map Desing](), countries colored by year of last census.
+Map showing a globe create using the tutorial from [QGIS Map Design](https://locatepress.com/book/qmd2) by Anita Graser and Gretchen N. Peterson,
+countries colored by year of last census.
 Data is from Natural Earth.
 The maps and features are styled using the **Machoke** color palette, background is black with random markers for stars.

 <img src="28-Not Flat(Machoke).png" alt="28-Not Flat(Machoke)" width="60%"/>